BlindHelp/BlindHelp.github.io/_posts/2025-02-23-Open-Shell-Menu.md

 French
 4.3.1
 fr-FR.DLL

 <https://coddec.github.io/Classic-Shell/download1348.mediafire.com/4foo9lw2juug/nt0lxo6ely6kgwu/fr-FR.dll>

 by largo, Fabien COMMAN, TMTisFree

-2. `Place it either in the Open-Shell’s install folder or in the %ALLUSERSPROFILE%\Open-Shell\Languages folder.`
+`2.
+Place it either in the Open-Shell’s install folder or in the %ALLUSERSPROFILE%\Open-Shell\Languages folder.`

 For archival reasons, we have a mirror of `www.classicshell.net` here.